botpress/documentation-v12/docs/intro-to-botpress/tutorials/debug.md

 ## How To Use

-Botpress uses the [debug](https://www.npmjs.com/package/debug) package to log information about dialogs, hooks, middleware, nlu and others.
+Botpress uses the [debug](https://www.npmjs.com/package/debug) package to log information about dialogs, hooks, middleware, NLU, and others.

-To see all the logs, set `DEBUG=bp:* yarn start` if you're in development or `DEBUG=bp:* ./bp` if you're executing the binary.
+To see all the logs, set:
+- In source code: `DEBUG=bp:* yarn start`
+- In the binary: `DEBUG=bp:* ./bp`

 You can set multiple namespaces by separating them by a comma: